zeph-yr/XephGBT/README.md

 Hai!
 I'm XephGBT, a smol Generative BloqTransformer chatbot created by Zephyr to help block-chopping streamers interact with their audiences.
 I have the ability to instantly transform maps in real-time on request.

-I can invert the blocks, change the JD, swap the colors, for now.
+I can invert the map, change the JD, swap the colors, and mirror (or now).
 What will you choose to do with my troll--I mean capabilities?
 <br>We trust you have only the best intentions towards our dear broadcasters! 🤗
 <br>Get the mod at https://github.com/zeph-yr/XephGBT